postsharp/postsharp.github.io/_posts/2020-11-20-per-request-logging.md

 published: false
 ---

-PostSharp Logging makes it so easy to add logging to your application that you can easily end up capturing gigabytes of data every minute.
-As it goes, most of this data won't ever be useful, but it takes an overhead on run-time performance, network bandwidth, and storage.
-The ability to trace an application at a high level of detail is only useful if you are be able to select *when* you want to log.
-PostSharp 6.8 makes it much easier.
+PostSharp Logging makes it so simple to add logging to your application that you can easily end up capturing gigabytes of data every minute, taking a big overhead on run-time performance, network bandwidth, and storage.
+But let's face it, most of this data won't ever be useful.
+Starting from v6.8, PostSharp Logging allows you to define precisely which requests should be logged in HD, and which not.

 <!--more-->